Troubleshooting

 time="2021-05-06T14:24:03Z" level=fatal msg=agent failed: getting provider: configuring aws client: NoCredentialProviders: no valid providers in chain"

-These errors indicate that the CAST AI Agent failed to connect to the AWS API either because the nodes and/or workloads running in your cluster have custom constrained IAM permissions or the IAM roles are removed entirely.
-However, the CAST AI Agent requires read-only access to the AWS EC2 API to correctly identify some properties of your EKS cluster.
+However, the CAST AI agent requires read-only access to the AWS EC2 API to identify some properties of your EKS cluster correctly.
 Access to the AWS EC2 Metadata endpoint is optional, but the variables discovered from the endpoint must then be provided.
-The CAST AI Agent uses the official AWS SDK, so all variables to customize your authentication mentioned in its documentation are supported.

-Provide cluster metadata by adding these environment variables to the CAST AI Agent deployment:
+Provide cluster metadata by adding these environment variables to the CAST AI agent deployment:

 - name: EKS_ACCOUNT_ID